Raul9940/Helbing1995SFM/README.md

 -[Two reduced apertures in the middle of the corridor](<Codes/middle_aperture_with_central_wall.py>): Two reduced apertures are located in the middle of the corridor.
 Each group of pedestrians is made to cross through a different one.
 They obey with a given probability.

-Simulations are run in an Euler scheme and no periodic boundary conditions are used.
+Simulations are run in an Euler method scheme and no periodic boundary conditions are used.

 References: